2021 Annual Report of Glencore plc

 - the imposition of levies related to greenhouse gas emissions

-- impacts on the development or maintenance of our assets due to restrictions in operating permits, licences or similar authorisations
+- impacts on the development or maintenance of our assets due to restrictions in operating permits, licences, or similar authorisations

 Variations in commodity use from emerging technologies, moves towards renewable energy generation and policy changes may affect demand for our products, both positively and negatively.
 Some may choose not to invest in or transact with us, due to our fossil fuels operations.